SidOfc/carbon.nvim/README.md

 See `:h carbon-carbon-setup` for documentation about the `.setup` method.

 # Usage

+After installation, Carbon will launch automatically and disable NetRW.
+These behaviors and many others can be customized, see `:h carbon-settings` for more information about customization or `:h carbon-toc` for a table of contents.

 Carbon comes with a few commands and mappings out of the box, each is described below: